 For test data cleanup, we implement the tear down approach after executing each test suite in order to delete the test data from the application under test.
 This way after finishing test cases execution, the application always reverts back to a known and controlled state and the test suite can be executed with the same set of test data again and again.

-If you missed "Accelerate Your Automation with API Testing" or want to watch it again,
+Did you miss "Accelerate Your Automation with API Testing" or want to see it again?

 Interested in other webinars by QASource?
 Browse our collection here.